CTW04278/academy_cicd/04-jee-rest/04-02-rest/exercises/001-rest.md

       }
 ```

-3. Create a rest api that adds a Booking to the list.
+5. Create a rest endpoint that adds a Booking to the system.
 Below you can check a request and response example.

 ```
 REQUEST: